bdsinger/run_on_modified/README.md

 ## Warning: Insecure and untested

-The code is insecure.
-The command to run is executed via `system()` without inspection.
-The input arguments are not validated.
+* The code is insecure.
+The command that runs is executed via `system()` without inspection.
+* The input arguments are not validated.
 The code has not been well exercised.
-Though its scope is limited, there could be serious bugs.
+Though its scope is limited, and runs with your permissions, there could be serious bugs.
 Use at your own risk.

 ---
 <sup>1</sup> `clang++ -std=c++2a ...` as of June 2021 (clang `12.0.0`)<br>